The quantity and quality of fat in the diet play a critical role in

 Hypocholesterolemic Effect of RBO

-platelet aggregation and may help prevent
+cholesterol), inhibits platelet aggregation and may help prevent

 U.S.A. have confirmed such results and named RBO as ”Health

 Oil”.
 In every 1% reduction in cholesterol, there was a 2%

 decrease in the risk of coronary heart disease.
-Thus RBO
+Thus RBO in the diet

 Safety of RBO

 A safety evaluation of RBO was carried out by the FDA/WHO protocol.

-It
+effects.
 RBO has earned GRAS status in the U.S.A.

 Taste and Acceptability

-Foods were prepared in several ways, such as deep fried, pan fried, baked
+Foods were prepared in several ways, such as deep fried, pan fried,

+prepared and compared.
 Taste panel, color, appearance, smell and

 rated highest shelf life when compared to the other products.
+Our

-RBO was found to be more economical as less oil is absorbed
+GMO Free RBO was found to be more economical as less oil is absorbed

 in the food, almost 20% less when compared to other oils.
 This lower

-absorption rate is related to the viscosity of RBO, a physical quality
+absorption rate is related to the viscosity of RBO, a physical

-many beneficial aspects of RBO that attracts
+temperatures.
+There are many beneficial aspects of RBO that attracts

 consumers to utilize RBO in their diet.